loveencounterflow/intertype/README-declare.md

   * `freeze`:
     * `false` (default): returned object will be non-frozen, non-sealed (like most objects have always been in JS)
-    * `true`: returned value will be a shallow freeze (implemented with [`Object.freeze()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze))
+    * `true` or `'shallow'`: returned value will be a shallow freeze (implemented with [`Object.freeze()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze))
-    * `deep`: returned value will be a deep-frozen version of the result returned by `{ defaults..., cfg..., }`. **Note** that in this preliminary version we will always freeze a deep copy (structural clone) of the `cfg` value so in no case will any nested list or object of the original `cfg` get inadvertantly frozen
+    * `'deep'`: returned value will be a deep-frozen version of the result returned by `{ defaults..., cfg..., }`. **Note** that in this preliminary version we will always freeze a deep copy (structural clone) of the `cfg` value so in no case will any nested list or object of the original `cfg` get inadvertantly frozen

 ### `declare`